Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

 Examiner COBANOGLU, DILEK B works in Art Unit 3687 and has examined 57 patent applications in our dataset.
-With an allowance rate of 68.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 42 months.
+With an allowance rate of 68.4%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 53 months.

-Examiner COBANOGLU, DILEK B's allowance rate of 68.4% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner COBANOGLU, DILEK B's allowance rate of 68.4% places them in the 30% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

-Conducting an examiner interview provides a +36.2% benefit to allowance rate for applications examined by COBANOGLU, DILEK B. This interview benefit is in the 87% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +12.7% benefit to allowance rate for applications examined by COBANOGLU, DILEK B. This interview benefit is in the 49% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: